EP-Apps/react-native-ep-calendar/README.md

 3. month
 4. year

-In our example that callback is used to load the data for the new month,
+In our example that callback is used to load the data for the new month.

 ## 6. License